DragMix/DevOps_online_Kharkiv_2022Q1Q2/m1/task1.1/readme.md

-Task 1.1
+## Task 1.1
-Work that was done can be presented in log, because all that I done was working with git repository and creating bins and files
+### Work that was done can be presented in log, because all that I done was working with git repository and creating bins and files.

+### Log:

 commit 4cfb7b8ac1da44acb4ac9980ee603cafdcfae797
 Author: Mykhailo Tolstyi <53881141+DragMix@users.noreply.github.com>